salsalabs/classic_pdfs/README.md

 You can report app-specific issues by using the [Github repository's issues link](https://github.com/salsalabs/classic_pdfs/issues).

 Do yourself a favor.
 Don't bother Salsalabs Support with questions about this product.
 They get surly and tend to bite if you put your fingers into their cages.
-Use the link.
+Use the "Issues" link.
 We'll get back to you.
 Promise.